• About

 There is no description of the alien body found in the memo.

-the military says that the object is simply a hot-air balloon.
+This memo contains the fact that it has been debated for decades in which the military says that the object is simply a hot-air balloon.
 Meanwhile, UFO researchers believe that

 these objects are alien spacecraft.